LivelyDismay/magnum-opus/README.md

 If you wish for Wabbajack to ignore any additional mods you've installed, rename them to say `[NoDelete]` at the beginning of the name.

-Updating is like installing.
-You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

 [[Top]](https://github.com/LivelyDismay/magnum-opus/blob/main/README.md#table-of-contents)

 ---